sholtomaud/robo/README.md

 - [x] The first valid command to the robot is a PLACE command, after that, any sequence of commands may be issued, in any order, including another PLACE command.
 - [x] The application should discard all commands in the sequence until a valid PLACE command has been executed.
-- [ ] A robot that is not on the table can choose the ignore any command other than PLACE
+- [x] A robot that is not on the table can choose the ignore any command other than PLACE
-- [ ] The robot must respond to MOVE, LEFT, RIGHT and REPORT commands.
+- [x] The robot must respond to MOVE, LEFT, RIGHT and REPORT commands.
-- [ ] Input can be from a file, or from standard input, as the developer chooses.
+- [x] Input can be from a file, or from standard input, as the developer chooses - STDIN.
 - [ ] Provide test data to exercise the application.
 - [ ] Provide source files & test source files